hazelcast/hazelcast-cpp-client/README.md

 Using raw pointer based API may improve performance if you are using the API to return multiple values such as values, keySet, and entrySet.
 In this case, cost of deserialization is delayed until the item is actually accessed.

 # Mixed Object Types Supporting HazelcastClient
 Sometimes, you may need to use Hazelcast data structures with objects of different types.
-For example, you may want to put int, string, identifieddataserializable, etc. objects into the same Hazelcast IMap data structure.
+For example, you may want to put `int`, `string`, `IdentifiedDataSerializable`, etc. objects into the same Hazelcast `IMap` data structure.
 You can do this by using the mixed type adopted HazelcastClient.
 You can adopt the client in this way:
 ```
     ClientConfig config;
     HazelcastClient client(config);